HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-01-05-a-relative-the-dag.md

 ### Block DAGs

-**Note:** there are no production level block DAG protocols in existence today.
+**Note:** there are no production block DAG protocols live today.
 This article is meant to lay out the considerations that go into building such a protocol, rather than the actual implementation details.

 #### GHOST